octodns/octodns/docs/dynamic_records.rst

       - geos:
         # AF-ZA was sent to apac above and the rest of AF else goes to eu here,
         # sub-locations (e.g. AF-ZA) should come before their parents (AF.)
 If a
-        # more specific geo occured after a general one requests in that
+        # more specific geo occurred after a general one requests in that
         # location would have already matched the previous rule.
 For the same
         # reasons locations may not be repeated in multiple rules.
         - AF
         - EU
         pool: eu
       # No geos means match all queries, the final rule should generally be a
-      # "catch-all", served to any requests that didn't match the preceeding
+      # "catch-all", served to any requests that didn't match the preceding
       # rules.
 The catch-all is the only case where a pool may be re-used.
       - pool: na
     ttl: 60